5 Things You Should Know About Meditation

 2. It’s easier with an app

 Trying to sit down for 10 minutes without moving is not easy, but I’ve found that using an app can really help keep you focused.
-Headspace is my absolute favorite because the guy who runs it, Andy, doesn’t talk in one of those annoying sing-songy voices you often get from yoga instructors – he sounds completely normal.
+Headspace is my favorite because the guy who runs it, Andy, doesn’t talk in one of those annoying sing-songy voices you often get from yoga instructors – he sounds completely normal.
 Calm is another great app if you like soothing music in the background.

 3. Your patience will be tested